The 7 Traits Of Highly Successful Bloggers

 This is what makes a blogger recognizable.

 I chose the word identity because “personal branding” would have been a little bit too precious.
 But personal branding is what I meant by it.
 Identity is what makes you unique.
-It’s that centimeter you own in your readers’ cortex, the same way you could own some real estate.
-It’s the exact connection they make between a certain niche and your name as a blogger.
+It’s that square centimeter you own in your readers’ cortex, the same way you own real estate.
+It’s the instant link they make between a certain niche and your name as a blogger.

 Did you observed how many times we actually use the name of a successful blogger to identify a niche?
 In blogging, the capacity to build a unique, easily recognizable identity (or brand, for what matters) is the difference between two identical copies of a newspaper.
 You may talk about the same things, have the same level of authority and the same creativity as other bloggers, but what makes you different is your brand.
 Your personal brand.